Pick-an-object Mechanisms

 Finally, under the SD rule, the average rank in the Direct mechanism is significantly higher than under OSP and PAO.
 Despite a similar rate of truthful strategies, the consequence of the deviations from truthful strategies is different between the Direct and PAO treatments.
 At the same time, despite the large difference in truthful rates between PAO and OSP, the average rank of assigned objects does not differ significantly.\footnote{For alternative definitions of efficiency and estimation of the costs of deviation from truthful strategies in each treatment see Appendix \ref{sec:App_eff}}

 Summing up the subsection on efficiency, PAO outperforms Direct in all environments.
-Interestingly, PAO does not perform worse than OSP in both acyclyc TTC and SD, despite lower rates of truthful strategies.
-This is because in PAO some deviations from truthful strategies are payoff-irrelevant, while under OSP they are more likely to be payoff-relevant under acyclyc TTC and are always payoff-relevant under SD.
+Interestingly, PAO does not perform worse than OSP in both acyclic TTC and SD, despite lower rates of truthful strategies.
+This is because in PAO some deviations from truthful strategies are payoff-irrelevant, while under OSP they are more likely to be payoff-relevant under acyclic TTC and are always payoff-relevant under SD.